-- (1) a stop order under subsection (d) or Section 306 or issued by the Securities and Exchange Commission is not in effect and a proceeding is not pending against the issuer under Section 412; and - (2) the registration statement has been on file for at least 20 days or such shorter provided by rule or order under this [Act]. - (d) [Notice of federal registration statement effectiveness.]
-The registrant shall promptly notify the administrator in a record of the date and time when the federal registration statement becomes effective and the content of a price amendment, if any, and shall promptly file a record containing the price amendment.
-If the notice is not timely received, the administrator may issue a stop order, without prior notice or hearing, retroactively denying effectiveness to the registration statement or suspending its effectiveness until compliance with this Section.
-The administrator shall promptly notify the registrant of an order by telegram, telephone or electronic means and promptly confirm this notice by a record.
-If the registrant subsequently complies with the notice requirements of this Section, the stop order is void as of the time of its issuance. - (e) [Effectiveness of registration statement.]
-If the federal registration statement becomes effective before each of the conditions in this Section is satisfied or is waived by the administrator, the registration statement is automatically effective under this [Act] when all the conditions are satisfied or waived.
-If the registrant notifies the administrator of the date when the federal registration statement is expected to become effective, the administrator shall promptly notify the registrant by telegram, telephone, or electronic means and promptly confirm this notice by a record, indicating whether all the conditions are satisfied or waived and whether the
+(2) the registration statement has been on file for at least 20 days or a shorter period provided by rule adopted or order issued under this [Act].

+(d) [Notice of federal registration statement effectiveness.]
+The registrant shall promptly notify the administrator in a record of the date when the federal registration statement becomes effective and the content of any price amendment and shall promptly file a record containing the price amendment.
+If the notice is not timely received, the administrator may issue a stop order, without prior notice or hearing, retroactively denying effectiveness to the registration statement or suspending its effectiveness until compliance with this section.
+The administrator shall promptly notify the registrant of an order by telegram, telephone, or electronic means and promptly confirm this notice by a record.
+If the registrant subsequently complies with the notice requirements of this section, the stop order is void as of the date of its issuance.

-1 administrator intends the institution of a proceeding under Section 306.
-The notice by the 2 administrator does not preclude the institution of such a proceeding.
-3 Proposed Comments 4 Prior Provisions: 1956 Act Section 303; RUSA Section 303.
+(e) [Effectiveness of registration statement.]
+If the federal registration statement becomes effective before each of the conditions in this section is satisfied or is waived by the administrator, the registration statement is automatically effective under this [Act] when all the conditions are satisfied or waived.
+If the registrant notifies the administrator of the date when the federal registration statement is expected to become effective, the administrator shall promptly notify the registrant by telegram, telephone, or electronic means and promptly confirm this notice by a record, indicating whether all the conditions are satisfied or waived and whether the administrator intends the institution of a proceeding under Section 306.
+The notice by the administrator does not preclude the institution of such a proceeding.

 1. Registration by coordination was one of the key innovations of the 1956 Act.
-As in the 5 1956 Act, Section 303 streamlines the content of the registration statement and the procedure by 6 7 which a registration statement becomes effective, but not the substantive standards governing the effectiveness of a registration statement.
-8 9 10 2.
-The phrase "in connection with the same offering" in Section 303 does not require that the 11 federal and state registration statements be filed simultaneously or become effective simultaneously.
-A registration by coordination can be filed in a state after the effectiveness of the 12 federal registration statement as long as the administrator does not conclude that the interval was 13 too long to consider the state registration statement "the same offering."
-14 15 16 3.
-Section 303 is similar to the 1956 Act except that these provisions have been modernized to 17 include electronic filing and electronic notification.
-Cf. Sections 102(8), 102(25), 104.
-It is anticipated that this will facilitate simultaneous filing with the Securities and Exchange 18 Commission and the states which is consistent with the uniformity intended by this Act.
-19 Simultaneous or sequential filing could be administered through a designee similar to the current 20 Web-CRD or in conjunction with the Securities and Exchange Commission's Electronic Data 21 22 Gathering, Analysis, and Retrieval (EDGAR) system or otherwise.
-23 24 4.
-Section 303(b) is not intended to limit the administrator to requiring only the information and records filed with the Securities and Exchange Commission.
-25 26 27 5.
-Sections 303(c)-(e) describe the conditions to be satisfied to achieve effectiveness of a coordinated filing.
+As in the 1956 Act, Section 303 streamlines the content of the registration statement and the procedure by which a registration statement becomes effective, but not the substantive standards governing the effectiveness of a registration statement.

+2. The phrase "in connection with the same offering" in Section 303 does not require that the federal and state registration statements be filed simultaneously or become effective simultaneously.
+A registration by coordination can be filed in a State after the effectiveness of the federal registration statement as long as the administrator does not conclude that the interval was too long to consider the State registration statement "the same offering."

+3. Section 303 is similar to the 1956 Act except that these provisions have been modernized to include electronic filing and electronic notification.
+Cf. Sections 102(8), 102(25), 105.
+It is anticipated that this will facilitate simultaneous filing with the Securities and Exchange Commission and the States which is consistent with the uniformity intended by this Act.
+Simultaneous or sequential filing could be administered through a designee similar to the current Web-CRD or in conjunction with the Securities and Exchange Commission's Electronic Data Gathering, Analysis, and Retrieval (EDGAR) system or otherwise.

+4. Section 303(b) is not intended to limit the administrator to requiring only the information and records filed with the Securities and Exchange Commission.

+5. Sections 303(c) through (e) describe the conditions to be satisfied to achieve effectiveness of a coordinated filing.
 "Price amendment" is defined in Section 102(23).
-The administrator retains 28 29 the right to test the registration statement by the substantive standards of Section 306(a) and may issue a stop or denial order if the administrator believes any of those provisions are applicable.
-30 31 32 33 34 SECTION 304.
+The administrator retains the right to test the registration statement by the substantive standards of Section 306(a) and may issue a stop or denial order if the administrator believes any of those provisions are applicable.

+SECTION 304.
 SECURITIES REGISTRATION BY QUALIFICATION.

 (a) [Registration permitted.]
-A security may be registered by qualification under this
+A security may be registered by qualification under this section.